THE UNIVERSITY OF UTAH

 • The child rereads the sentence aloud, pointing to each word as it is said.

-4. Guided Reading of New Book on Instructional Level (5-7 mins)
+4. Assisted Reading of New Book on Instructional Level (5-7 mins)

 • GOALS: